kapsner/BiasCorrector/FAQ.md

 - Calibration data:

-## What kind of data can be corrected?
+## What kind of data can be corrected by BiasCorrector?

 - BiasCorrector can handle two types of input data: